Section 4733.20 | Disciplinary actions.

-(A) Pursuant to this section, the state board of registration for professional engineers and surveyors may fine, revoke, suspend, refuse to renew, or limit the registration, or reprimand, place on probation, deny an applicant the opportunity to sit for an examination or to have an examination scored, or impose any combination of these disciplinary measures on any applicant or registrant, or revoke the certificate of authorization of any holder found to be or to have been engaged in any one or more of the following acts or practices:
+(A) Except as provided in division (I) of this section, the state board of registration for professional engineers and surveyors may fine, revoke, suspend, refuse to renew, or limit the registration, or reprimand, place on probation, deny an applicant the opportunity to sit for an examination or to have an examination scored, or impose any combination of these disciplinary measures on any applicant or registrant, or revoke the certificate of authorization of any holder found to be or to have been engaged in any one or more of the following acts or practices:

 (1) Any fraud or deceit in obtaining registration or a certificate of authorization;

 (2) Any gross negligence, incompetency, or misconduct in the practice of professional engineering or professional surveying as a registered professional engineer or registered professional surveyor;

 (3) Aiding or abetting any person to practice professional engineering or professional surveying illegally in the state;

 (4) Conviction of or plea of guilty to any felony or crime involving moral turpitude;

 (5) Violation of this chapter or any rule adopted by the board;

 (6) Violation of any condition of limitation placed by the board upon the registration of any professional engineer or professional surveyor;

 (7) Failure to abide by or comply with examination instructions.

 (B) The board shall cause to have prepared and shall adopt a code of ethics, which it shall make known to every registrant.
 The board may revise and amend this code of ethics from time to time in accordance with Chapter 119. of the Revised Code.